 Instant Pot Rice: Combine the desired amount of rice and water in an Instant Pot.
 Place the lid on and set the pressure to sealing.
 Select the rice function, allow the pressure to release naturally when the cook time is complete.

-Keywords: dog food, homemade dog food
+Keywords: dog food, homemade dog food, dog food recipe

 We aren't the only people that have converted to making homemade dog food and are LOVING the results!
 Check out the links below for more homemade dog food recipes your pup will LOVE!

 Easy Crockpot Dog Food from Damn Delicious || This simple homemade dog food recipe combines ground beef, brown rice, kidney beans, butternut squash, carrots, and peas in the slow cooker so you can set it and forget it!